Fallin' (EP): Artwork

 The cover art features a cartoon of StaySolidRocky falling into a black hole, while the track listing depicts him nearly fully submerged in the black hole.

 Singles

-On September 30, 2019, the EP's first single and third track "Party Girl" was released via SoundCloud.
-On April 21, 2020, the track was released via Apple Music and Spotify.

-On December 11, 2019, the EP's second single and sixth track "Toxic" was released via SoundCloud.
+On December 11, 2019, the EP's first single and sixth track "Toxic" was released via SoundCloud.
 On April 6, 2020, the track was released via Apple Music and Spotify.

-On March 4, 2020, the EP's third single and seventh track "Soft Aggression" was released via Apple Music and Spotify.
+On March 4, 2020, the EP's second single and seventh track "Soft Aggression" was released via Apple Music and Spotify.
 On March 5, 2020, the track was released via SoundCloud.

+On April 21, 2020, the EP's third single and third track "Party Girl" was released via SoundCloud.
+On April 21, 2020, the track was released via Apple Music and Spotify.

 On June 19, 2020, the EP's fourth single and fifth track "Vacant Heart" was released via Apple Music, SoundCloud, and Spotify.

 On July 10, 2020, the EP's fifth single and third track "Party Girl (Remix) was released via Apple Music, SoundCloud, and Spotify.